 - Patients who experience fainting spells.

-If you are already on a bronchodilator treatment, your doctor might advice you to stop that prior to the Pulmonary Function test, to assess the basal function of the lungs.
+If you are already on a bronchodilator treatment, your doctor might advise you to stop that prior to the Pulmonary Function Test to assess the basal function of the lungs.

 Avoid smoking 4-6 hours before the Pulmonary Function Test.

 What Can You Expect During the Pulmonary Function Test?

 Since Pulmonary Function Tests require some forced breathing, you might experience some shortness of breath or light-headedness.